Terrell Hudgins: College career

 Hudgins was a starting wide receiver for Elon University from 2006 to 2010 and received numerous awards for his achievements on the field.
 Hudgins has been described by his coaches as a "Talented pass catcher with excellent hand-eye coordination...Quality person who has represented the Elon program well on campus and in the Alamance County community" and by the Rocky Mount Telegram as "Shakespeare — because all he does is make plays."
 While in college, Hudgins broke several of Jerry Rice's career records, including receiving yards (5,250) and receptions (395).

-Stated Elon football coach Pete Lembo, “It was a pleasure to coach and mentor Terrell for four years.
-I hold him in the highest regard.
-He was a great wide receiver, but more importantly he is one of the most genuine and sincere people I have ever been around.
-He made, and continues to make, a tremendous, positive impact on the university community.
-Terrell is passionate about football and about Elon – and that was clear every time he stepped on the field.
-By the time he was a senior, he developed a strong work ethic in practice and became a vocal leader on our 2009 team.
-His contributions, both in terms of productivity on the field and leadership behind the scenes, were key ingredients to the revitalization of our football program and first-ever trip to the FCS playoffs last year.”
+Elon football coach Pete Lembo, stated that he valued coaching and mentoring Terrell.
+Lembo described him as a talented wide receiver and a sincere person who had a positive impact on the university.
+He noted that Terrell's leadership and performance hold a certain importance to the team's improvement and its first appearance in the FCS playoffs in 2009.